sajjadhr00/PHP_MYsql_EKS/open to proceed/final_setup.md

 # note : run all command in powershell as administration
 # create eks cluster - It will take time created

 ```
 eksctl create cluster --name eyewear --region ap-south-1 --fargate
 ```
-download aws eks cluster resouces get get update after download  2 command is use to get update
+if any error come , delete the stack from cloud formation download aws eks cluster resouces get get update after download  2 command is use to get update
 ```
 onece it created you can see aws-> eks-> eyewaer